0xVZ/0xVZ/README.md

 - Experience with creating, manipulating, and summarizing large amounts of data.

 ### ⚡️ Technical Skills
-- Experienced in C++, C, C#, Java, Python, Arduino, AVR, and COBOL.
+- Experienced in C++, C, Java, Python, Arduino, AVR, and Assembly.
-- Web development experience only with basic HTML.
+- Web development experience only with basic HTML / PHP.
-- Knows practically everything about Bitcoin-based cryptocurrencies and a lot about cryptography.

 ### 📈 Public Stats